Dreambound

 Try it now

-How long is the Medication Aide training in Georgia?
+How long is the Medication Aide training in Illinois?

 The Illinois Department of Public Health (IDPH) requires you to complete at least 100 hours of combined learning of medication administration — at least 60 hours of classroom training, 10 hours in a simulation lab, and 30 hours of clinical practice supervised by a registered nurse (RN).

-How much do Medication Aides make in Illinois?
+How much does a certified medication aide make in Illinois?

-As of May 2023, the average annual salary for Orderlies (a category that includes Medication Aids) in Illinois was $37,470, or about $18.01 per hour.
+According to the U.S. Bureau of Labor Statistics, the average annual salary for Orderlies (a category that includes Medication Aides) in Illinois was $37,470, or about $18.01 per hour.

 Where does a Medication Aide work?